Chicken and Dressing Recipe

 3. Pair with Sides: Chicken and dressing pairs beautifully with mashed potatoes, green beans, corn, or a fresh salad.
 You can also serve it with gravy, cranberry sauce, or a tangy vinaigrette to add an extra layer of flavor.

 4. Leftovers: If you have leftovers, chicken and dressing can be stored in the refrigerator for up to 3 days.
-Simply reheat in the oven or microwave for a quick and satisfying meal.
+Just pop it in the oven or microwave to warm it up — quick, easy, and just as satisfying the second time around.

 Whether served for a special occasion or just a cozy weeknight dinner, this dish is sure to become a family favorite!